Skip to contents

 Introduction

-In this vignette we focus on running several different analyses on several target-comparator-outcome combinations.
+In this vignette we focus on running several different analyses on several target-comparator-(nesting)- outcome combinations.
 This can be useful when we want to explore the sensitivity to analyses choices, include controls, or run an experiment similar to the OMOP experiment to empirically identify the optimal analysis choices for a particular research question.

 This vignette assumes you are already familiar with the CohortMethod package and are able to perform single studies.
 We will walk through all the steps needed to perform an exemplar set of analyses, and we have selected the well-studied topic of the effect of coxibs versus non-selective nonsteroidal anti-inflammatory drugs (NSAIDs) on gastrointestinal (GI) bleeding-related hospitalization.
 For simplicity, we focus on one coxib – celecoxib – and one non-selective NSAID – diclofenac.
 We will execute various variations of an analysis for the primary outcome and a large set of negative control outcomes.